4d/docs/website/translated_docs/es/Concepts/classes.md

     $0:=This.a+This.b
 ```

-Luego puede escribir en un método proyecto:
+Then you can write in a project method:

 ```4d
 $o:=cs.ob.new()
 $o.a:=5
 $o.b:=3
 $val:=$o.f() //8

 ```
-En este ejemplo, el objeto asignado a la variable $o no tiene su propia propiedad *f*, la hereda de su clase.
+In this example, the object assigned to the variable $o doesn't have its own *f* property, it inherits it from its class.
 Since *f* is called as a method of $o, its `This` refers to $o.

 ## Class commands